mabdelfattahm/certified-aws-solutions-architect-associate/2-deep-dive/vpc.md

 ## AWS PrivateLink - Exposing Services in a VPC to Other VPC

-- **Option 1: make it public**
+- Option 1: make it public
     - Goes through the public internet
     - Tough to manage access
-- **Option 2: VPC peering**
+- Option 2: VPC peering
     - Must create many peering relations
     - Opens the whole internal network to the other network
-- **Option 3: AWS Private Link (VPC Endpoint Services)**
+- **Option 3: AWS Private Link (VPC Endpoint Services)** (best way)
-    - Most secure and scalable way to expose a service to multiple other VPCs
+    - Most secure and scalable way to expose a service to thousands of VPC (own or others accounts)
-    - The solution does not require VPC peering, IGW, NAT, route tables
+    - Does not require VPC peering, IGW, NAT, route tables...
-    - Requires a network load balancer in the service VPC and an ENI in the customer VPC
+    - Requires a network load balancer in the service VPC and an ENI in the customer VPC or GWLB
+    - If NLB is in multiple AZ, and ENIs in multiple AZ, it's fault resistant!

 ## EC2-Classic and AWS ClassicLink (deprecated)